 Chapters H-II and H-III deal with the admissibility of amendments, while Chapters H-IV and H-V deal with their allowability.
-Chapter H-VI is dedicated to the correction of evident errors in documents submitted to the EPO or in decisions of the Examining or Opposition Divisions.
+Chapter H-VI is dedicated to the correction of errors.

 Chapter II - Admissibility of amendments - general rules